SyncfusionExamples/How-to-bind-the-CSV-data-in-WPF-Chart/README.md

 ![Binding CSV data to the WPF Charts](https://user-images.githubusercontent.com/61832185/202696426-136c3817-3db7-4e80-8196-ebdea3d4d84a.png)

-## <a name="troubleshooting"></a>Troubleshooting ##
+## Troubleshooting

-### Path too long exception
+#### Path too long exception

-If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.
+If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

+For more details, refer to the KB on [how to bind the CSV data in WPF chart control?](https://support.syncfusion.com/kb/article/12325/how-to-bind-the-csv-data-in-wpf-chart-sfchart).